 A significant portion of our assets and present source of liquidity are constituted by our investment in Lumera.
 Lumera's stock price is subject to fluctuation and may decrease, lowering the value of our investment.
-As of March 11, 2005, we own 3.7 million unpledged shares of Lumera common stock with a market value of \$17.1 million based on the closing price of \$4.65 per share as of March 15, 2005.
-Microvision believes that the combination of cash and Lumera common stock will satisfy its budgeted cash requirements through 2005 based on Microvision's current operating plan.
-Since we hold a large number of shares of Lumera's common stock, if an active market is not sustained, it may be difficult for us to sell our shares of Lumera's common stock at a value sufficient to fund our operating plans.
+We own approximately 30% of Lumera's common stock.
+Since we hold a large percentage of Lumera's common stock, if an active market does not develop or is not sustained, it may be difficult for us to sell our shares of Lumera's common stock at an attractive price or at all.
 The likelihood of Lumera's success, and the value of the common stock we hold, must be considered in light of the risks frequently encountered by early stage companies, especially those formed to develop and market new technologies.
 These risks include Lumera's potential inability to establish product sales and marketing capabilities; to establish and maintain markets for their potential products; and to continue to develop and upgrade their technologies to keep pace with changes in technology and the growth of markets using polymer materials.
 If Lumera is unsuccessful in meeting these challenges, its stock price, and the value of our investment, could decrease.

-Our senior secured exchangeable convertible notes may adversely impact our common stockholders or limit our ability to obtain additional financing.
+Our senior secured convertible notes may adversely impact our common stockholders or limit our ability to obtain additional financing.

-In March 2005, we issued the senior secured exchangeable convertible notes.
-Among other provisions, the Notes include material limitations on our ability to incur additional debt or incur liens while the Notes are outstanding.
+In March 2005, we issued the senior secured convertible notes.
+Among other provisions, the notes include material limitations on our ability to incur additional debt or incur liens while the notes are outstanding.
 These limitations could materially adversely affect our ability to raise funds we expect to need in 2006.